hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

         $ module spider CP2K/8.2-intel-2021a
    -------------------------------------

-As suggested as part of the output, you can obtain more information about one of the available versions of the CP2K module by executing:
+As suggested by the output, you can obtain more information about one of the available versions of the ``CP2K`` module by executing:

 .. code-block:: shell